raceintospace/raceintospace/doc/manual/manual.md

   <tr>
     <td>1</td>
     <td>Orbital Satellite</td>
-    <td>Places a simple satellite in orbit.
+    <td>Places a simple satellite in Earth orbit.
 This is a milestone step for the Manned Suborbital.<br/><br/>
-Typically your first space mission<br/><br/>
+Typically your first space mission.</td>
-Uses: Explorer/Sputnik</td>
   </tr>
   <tr>
     <td>2</td>
     <td>Manned Suborbital</td>
     <td>Launches a spacecraft and crew on a ballistic up-and-down mission into space, and lasts 15 minutes.
 This is a milestone step for the Manned Orbital.<br/><br/>
-Typically your first manned space mission<br/><br/>
+Typically your first manned space mission.</td>
-Uses: Any capsule or shuttle</td>
   </tr>
   <tr>
     <td>3</td>
     <td>Unmanned Suborbital</td>
     <td>Launches an empty spacecraft on a ballistic up-and-down mission into space.
-This is a dummy test that improves your spacecraft.<br/><br/>
+This is a dummy test that improves your spacecraft.</td>
-Uses: Any capsule or shuttle</td>
   </tr>
   <tr>
     <td>4</td>
     <td>Manned Earth Orbital</td>
-    <td>Launches a spacecraft and crew into a simple Earth orbit.
-This is a milestone step for the Lunar Flyby.<br/><br/>
+    <td>Launches a spacecraft and crew into Earth orbit.
+This is a milestone step for the Lunar Flyby.</td>
-Uses: Any capsule or shuttle</td>
   </tr>
   <tr>
     <td>5</td>
     <td>Unmanned Earth Orbital</td>
-    <td>Launches an empty spacecraft into a simple Earth orbit.
-This is a dummy test that improves your spacecraft.<br/><br/>
+    <td>Launches an empty spacecraft into Earth orbit.
+This is a dummy test that improves your spacecraft.</td>
-Uses: Any capsule or shuttle</td>
   </tr>
   <tr>
     <td>6</td>
     <td>Manned Orbital EVA</td>
     <td>This is a Manned Orbital that also includes a spacewalk.<br/><br/>
-Uses: Any capsule or shuttle, plus EVA suits</td>
+As seen on Voskhod 2, Gemini 4, others.</td>
   </tr>
   <tr>
     <td>7</td>
     <td>Lunar Flyby</td>
     <td>Flies a probe past the Moon.
-Worth 5% lunar recon.<br/><br/>
+Worth 5% lunar recon.
+This is a milestone step for the Lunar Probe Landing.<br/><br/>
-Uses: Ranger/Cosmos</td>
+As seen on Luna 3 and Pioneer 4.</td>
   </tr>
   <tr>
     <td>8</td>
     <td>Lunar Probe Landing</td>
     <td>Lands a probe on the surface of the Moon.
 Worth 15% lunar recon, 5% on some failures.<br/><br/>
-Uses: Surveyor/Luna</td>
+As seen on Luna 9 and Surveyors 1, 3, 5, 6, 7.</td>
   </tr>
   <tr>
     <td>9</td>
     <td>Venus Flyby</td>
-    <td>Flies a probe past the planet Venus for prestige.
-The most worthwhile planetary flyby.</td>
+    <td>Flies a probe past the planet Venus.
+Earns prestige only.
+The most worthwhile planetary flyby.<br/><br/>
+As seen on Mariners 2, 5, 10, and Venera 1.</td>
   </tr>
   <tr>
     <td>10</td>
     <td>Mars Flyby</td>
-    <td>Flies a probe past the planet Mars for prestige.
-Takes 2 turns to arrive.</td>
+    <td>Flies a probe past the planet Mars.
+Earns prestige only.
+Takes 2 turns to arrive.<br/><br/>
+As seen on Mariners 4, 6, 7.</td>
   </tr>
   <tr>
     <td>11</td>
     <td>Mercury Flyby</td>
-    <td>Flies a probe past the planet Mercury for prestige.</td>
+    <td>Flies a probe past the planet Mercury.
+Earns prestige only.<br/><br/>
+As seen on Mariner 10.</td>
   </tr>
   <tr>
     <td>12</td>
     <td>Jupiter Flyby</td>
-    <td>Flies a probe past the planet Jupiter for prestige.
-Takes 4 turns to arrive.</td>
+    <td>Flies a probe past the planet Jupiter.
+Earns prestige only.
+Takes 4 turns to arrive.<br/><br/>
+As seen on Pioneer 10 and 11.</td>
   </tr>
   <tr>
     <td>13</td>
     <td>Saturn Flyby</td>
-    <td>Flies a probe past the planet Saturn for prestige.
-Takes 7 turns to arrive.</td>
+    <td>Flies a probe past the planet Saturn.
+Earns prestige only.
+Takes 7 turns to arrive.<br/><br/>
+As seen on Pioneer 11.</td>
   </tr>
   <tr>
     <td>14</td>